-The intramural program is under the direction of the health, physical education and recreation department.
-The director heads this program and student assistants help in its coordination.
+The intramural program is under the direction of student life.
+Student assistants help in its coordination.
 The intramural program contributes to the health and fitness of the participants and provides diversion from academic work.
 This program provides the opportunity for making participation in sports a meaningful part of a student's total education.
-Activities included in the intramural program are flag football, volleyball, basketball, bowling, sand volleyball, tennis, tennis-ball-golf, softball and coed tournaments in various sports.
+Activities included in the intramural program are volleyball, basketball, bowling, sand volleyball, tennis, tennis-ball-golf, soccer and coed tournaments in various sports.

 Intercollegiate athletics are an exciting and vital part of life at Bluffton University.
 In order to be eligible for competition in any sport, athletes must meet the requirements set by the National Collegiate Athletic Association (NCAA, Division III).
 Men's intercollegiate athletic schedules are maintained in football, basketball, track and field, cross country, baseball, soccer and tennis.
 Sports for women include volleyball, basketball, track and field, cross country, fast-pitch softball, soccer, and tennis.

 Bluffton University is committed to a philosophy of firm institutional control of athletics, to the unquestioned academic and financial integrity of our athletic program, and to the accountability of the athletic department to the values and goals of the university.
 In support of that commitment, the board, faculty and administrative staff of Bluffton University have examined and agreed to the following general principles as a guide to our participation in intercollegiate athletics: